ifechukwuobiezue/Solana-gas-fee-tracker/README.md

 This project tracks Solana gas prices and uses a webhook implemented in **Express.js** to recieve transaction data received from the QuickNode stream.
 The backend is exposed through **ngrok**, and the frontend is built with **React**.

-QuickNode Streams provides real-time, low-latency blockchain data access via WebSockets, allowing developers to subscribe to specific events and receive updates without repetitive polling.
+## What is QuickNode Streams/Functions?

-QuickNode Functions offer serverless, on-demand code execution for tasks like smart contract interactions and custom business logic, streamlining development and reducing resource usage.
+[https://www.quicknode.com/streams](QuickNode Streams) provides real-time, low-latency blockchain data access via WebSockets, allowing developers to subscribe to specific events and receive updates without repetitive polling.

-## Setup
+[https://www.quicknode.com/functions](QuickNode Functions) offer serverless, on-demand code execution for tasks like smart contract interactions and custom business logic, streamlining development and reducing resource usage.

-Here is a Live Demo: https://solana-gas-fee-tracker-gasoline.vercel.app/
+As mentioned in my tweet: <blockquote> Yes, I know Solana gas fees are relatively low, but as traders, we always want to maximize profit. 💸

-Currently still updating the live demo🚀.
+This project will not only keep you updated on gas fees and transactions but also show you how to utilize QuickNode to create such tools for your preferred blockchain! 🔗 </blockquote>

-To setup the project locally, heres what you need to do.
+So here is a Live Demo: https://solana-gas-fee-tracker-gasoline.vercel.app/ to view the app, but to setup the app locally follow this step:

-### Prerequisites
+## Prerequisites

 Before you start, ensure you have the following installed: